-The Redskins are coming off a huge win in Seattle and one of the narratives that came out of the game was the praise for Kirk Cousins on that final drive and how he did under extreme circumstances.
+The Washington Football Team are coming off a huge win in Seattle and one of the narratives that came out of the game was the praise for Kirk Cousins on that final drive and how he did under extreme circumstances.
 I’ve made it known that I’m not a Cousins guy and that probably won’t change unless he does something extraordinary.
 The thing the performance did make me do is try to examine the pro and the con side to this argument because both sides feel very strongly.
 With that, let’s examine the statistics and arguments for each.

 Reasons Kirk Cousins is a good quarterback: